-Paradigm's annual production is 6000 cases.
-The rest of the fruit is sold to friends and neighbors in the valley.
-The Paradigm style has been very well established.
+The estate’s annual production is around 6,000 cases.
+About 30% percent of the grape production goes into Paradigm bottles.
+The balance is sold to other premium Napa Valley wineries (their neighbors include Harlan, Dominus, Martha’s Vineyard, Far Niente and Opus).
+Regardless of the variety, the wines are a rich expression of the vineyard farmed now for 40+ years.
 The wines are consistent and age worthy.
-Approachable in their youth, Paradigm wines are full of red and black fruit.
-They are known for their balance and for their ability to compliment a meal.
+Full of red and black fruit, they are known for their balance and for their ability to compliment a meal.
 All of the wines are aged in French oak barrels for 20 months.
-Each of the wines also sees considerable additional bottle aging - 20 months for the Cabernet Sauvignon and 10-14 months for our other reds.
+Each of the wines also sees considerable bottle aging—20 months for the Cabernet Sauvignon and 14 months for the other reds.

 Heidi Peterson Barrett has been winemaker at Paradigm since its first vintage in 1991.
 A Napa Valley native and a graduate of U. C. Davis, Heidi is the winemaker for some of Napa Valley's most highly-regarded wineries.
+She has been honored with five 100-point scores from the major critics during her career.
 Heidi's philosophy in making wines for Paradigm is simple: she feels that she is working with an extraordinary vineyard site that has been farmed impeccably for years.
 She lets the fruit from this vineyard express its quality and unique terroir with minimal intervention.
-Heidi and her husband, Bo, have two daughters.

 Grape Collective: Heidi Peterson Barrett, Maker of Cult Wines